Yuyang-wyy/CloneAnyTone/README.md

-### StealAnyTone
+### CloneAnyTone

 Neural audio modeling for guitar effects with hybrid architectures:
-- Hybrid WaveNet U-Net backbone with optional learnable IR branch (frequency-domain fast convolution)
+- Hybrid WaveNet U-Net Transformer backbone with optional learnable IR branch (frequency-domain fast convolution)
-- Causal Transformer variants for short segments
 - Robust, overlap-add (OLA) reconstruction for seamless long-form audio

+Able to clone any guitar tone (including tones produced with multiple pedals) using a few minutes of original and transformed recordings.
 Purpose-built to extend time-invariant or short-term temporal guitar effects (e.g., overdrive, distortion, EQ) to model long-term temporal dependencies (e.g., reverb, delay, echo).

 This repository focuses on training and evaluating effect models such as Overdrive, Reverb, and Delay from paired dry/wet audio.